Robust Universal Adversarial Perturbations: Background

-In this paper, we consider examples $x'$ generated as $x'=x+v$ where $v$ is an \textit{adversarial perturbation}.
+\textbf{Adversarial Examples and Perturbations. } An \textit{adversarial example} is a misclassified data point that is \textit{close} (in some norm) to a correctly classified data point~\citep{fgsm, pgd, cw}.
+In this paper, we consider examples $\mathbf{x'}$ generated as $\mathbf{x'}=\mathbf{x}+\mathbf{v}$ where $\mathbf{v}$ is an \textit{adversarial perturbation}.

-\textbf{Universal Adversarial Perturbations. } UAPs are single vector, input-agnostic perturbations~\cite{uap}.
+\textbf{Universal Adversarial Perturbations. }UAPs are single vector, input-agnostic perturbations~\citep{uap}.
 They differ from traditional adversarial attacks, which create perturbations dependent on each input sample.
-To measure UAP performance, we introduce the notion of universal adversarial success rate for a perturbation over a data distribution, which measures the probability that a perturbation $u$ when added to $x$, sampled from $\mu$, causes a change in classification under $f$.
+To measure UAP performance, we introduce the notion of universal adversarial success rate ($\text{ASR}_U$), which measures the probability that a perturbation $\mathbf{u}$ when added to $\mathbf{x}$, sampled from $\mu$, causes a change in classification under $f$.
+Thus a perturbation, $u$, is a UAP given two conditions: its $\text{ASR}_U$ is greater than a given threshold, $\gamma$, and its norm is small.
+If an additive perturbation has a small $l_p$-normit does not affect the semantic content of the image as it appears as noise.
+We pose the construction of UAPs as an expectation minimization problem: